flutter/website/src/deployment/cd.md

 Xcode Cloud defaults the build number for new workflows to `1` and increments it per successful build.
-If you're using an existing app with a higher build number, You'll need to configure Xcode Cloud to use the correct build number for it's builds by simply specifying the `Next Build Number` in your iteration.
+If you're using an existing app with a higher build number, you'll need to configure Xcode Cloud to use the correct build number for it's builds by simply specifying the `Next Build Number` in your iteration.

 Check out [Setting the next build number for Xcode Cloud builds][] for more